 #1 | Select Your Warm Base Layer

-First thing’s first, you need a warm base layer.
+First things first, you need a warm, great base layer.
 I like to wear a fitted, lightweight long-sleeve crewneck tee.
 Your base layer needs to be something you can wear on its own.
 So if you go inside or it warms up throughout the day and you have to remove the other layers, this one is still something you feel comfortable wearing alone.
 If it’s extra cold outside, do not wear a normal tee.
 Opt instead for a wool blend, base layer tee like this one by Smartwool that’s a warm merino wool.

-Next, you’ll add a lightweight knit sweater.
+Next, you’ll add a lightweight knit sweater as your mid-layer.
 I prefer to wear a cashmere turtleneck or crew neck for this layer, which is what I’m wearing above.
 It keeps my neck warm and the cashmere is really soft and comfortable.
-I also love that cashmere is lightweight and thin so it’s doesn’t add a lot of bulk.
+I also love that cashmere is lightweight and thin so it doesn’t add a lot of bulk.
 We all think those thick bulky sweaters will be the ticket, but often we can’t layer them with anything so they are not that practical.

 #2 | Invest in a Puffer Coat

 The next layer is a puffer coat.
 (NOTE: If it’s REALLY cold, add a puffer vest under your puffer coat.)
 Make sure you have a puffer that’s long so it covers more of your body.
 I would say at least down to mid-thigh.
 This puffer coat is by Herno.
 It’s very luxe and SO warm.
 This brand is a Telluride-mom favorite.
 Most of the women here have a Herno puffer and love them as their go-to outer shell!
 It is a little pricey but worth the investment if you live somewhere with really cold weather.
 If you live in a cold and wet climate, consider getting a shell layer that’s water-resistant like this one so that it not only helps with wind resistance but also helps wick moisture so you are protected from the elements and stay warm and dry.

 Shop more Herno here.